andreipope/codestart/docs/python/set-up-the-environment.md

 description: Install Python and the VS Code text editor.
 ---

-# Set Up the Environment
+# (Optional) Set Up the Environment

-This section will guide you through the installation of Python and the VS Code text editor on both Windows and Mac.
+This section will guide you through installing Python and the VS Code text editor on both Windows and Mac.
 Additionally, it will explain how to validate each installation.
+Skip this lesson if you've already installed Python and a plain-text editor on your computer.

 ## Install Python